 - Investigation of the possible health effects of long-term exposure to hydrogen sulfide gas in the Rotorua geothermal area of New Zealand.

-- Investigation of the health effects of household air pollution from fuels used for cooking, heating and lighting in Nepal and India.
+- Investigation of the health effects of household air pollution from fuels used for cooking, heating, and lighting in Nepal and India.

 - Study of possible health effects of solvent use by motor vehicle mechanics in the San Francisco Bay Area.

 As well as conducting research, I teach epidemiologic methods to graduate students.
-Also, I am Associate Director of the Global Health and Environment M.S. program, and Co-Director of the STEER undergraduate research internship program.
+Also, I am the Associate Director of the Global Health and Environment M.S. program, and Co-Director of the STEER undergraduate research internship program.